GabeScott/standard-works-vault/General Conference/2010 April - Continue in Patience.md

 # Continue in Patience

-*By Dieter F. Uchtdorf - Second Counselor in the First Presidency*
+By President Dieter F. Uchtdorf - *Second Counselor in the First Presidency*

 *Given in the April session of the 2010 General Conference*

+>*The lessons we learn from patience will cultivate our character, lift our lives, and heighten our happiness.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2010/04/continue-in-patience?lang=eng)